6.1.4.10 Unsupported, Unclear, Long and/or Complex Claim Sets with Clear Lack of Unity

 • Inviting the applicant to nominate what they consider to be the main invention, i.e. the invention they would prefer to be searched for the fee already paid.

-• an *abbreviated ITP (see below), where there is negotiated between the examiner and the attorney, a fully agreed position on the finding of lack of unity and the invention groups identified; or
+An abbreviated invitation to pay additional fees can be issued where there is a fully agreed position negotiated between the examiner and the attorney on the finding of lack of unity and the invention groups identified.

 For example, a comprehensive ITP could be required if the attorney:

-• indicates disagreement with the finding on unity;
+• indicates disagreement with the finding on unity

-• provides no comments.
+• provides no comments

-Note that in all cases Box III of the search report should clearly identify the invention(s) searched and, if excluding the first mentioned invention, that this was at the request of the applicant.
-For example, no required additional search fees were timely paid by the applicant.
-Consequently, this international search report is restricted to the invention covered by claims Nos.: 10-20, at the request of the applicant.
+‘No required additional search fees were timely paid by the applicant.
+Consequently, this international search report is restricted to the invention covered by claims Nos.: 10-20, at the request of the applicant.’

 Amended Reasons